Chapter 13 Bankruptcy

 A judgment is good only if the person who has it—the judgment creditor—can seize income or property from the debtor.
-If there is nothing to collect, the debtor is said to be “judgment proof.”
-For example, if your only income is from Social Security (which can be seized only by the IRS) and all your property is exempt under your state’s exemption laws, your judgment creditor can’t take your income.
+If you have no property or income that can be taken to pay the judgment, you are said to be “judgment proof.”
+For example, if your only income is from Social Security (which can be seized only by the IRS and federal student loan creditors) and all your property is exempt under your state’s exemption laws, your judgment creditor can’t take your income.
 Your life will continue as before, although one or more of your creditors may get pushy from time to time.
 While money judgments last a long time and can be renewed, this won’t make any difference unless your fortunes change for the better.
 If that happens, you might reconsider bankruptcy at that time.

 If your creditors know that their chances of collecting judgments from you any time soon are slim, they probably won’t sue you in the first place.
 Instead, they’ll simply write off your debts and treat them as deductible business losses for income tax purposes.
 After some years have passed (usually between four and ten), the debt will become legally uncollectible, under state laws known as statutes of limitation.

 These statutes of limitation won’t help you if the creditor sues or renews its judgment within the time limit, but most won’t.
 Lawsuits typically cost thousands of dollars in legal fees.
 If a creditor decides, on the basis of your economic profile, not to go to court at the present time, it is unlikely to seek a judgment down the line to extend its claims.
 In short, because creditors are reluctant to throw good money after bad, your poor economic circumstances might shield you from trouble.